 - MESH_SIZE: mesh size, in pixels.
 Default value is 200. - PIXEL_SIZE[um]: pixel size (i.e. mesh resolution), in μm.
 Default value is 10.0. - Z[m]: distance of the observation plane from the undulator center, in m.
 Default value is 33 m. - LAMBDA_OBS[nm]: observed radiation wavelength, in nm.
 Notice that it can be different from the wavelength of the undulator harmonic (detuned conditions).
 To ensure perfect resonance with the undulator harmonic, insert a negative value.
 Default value is -0.1 nm. - PLANE: choose between horizontal or vertical coherence.
-Only HOR and VER values are allowed.
+For one-dimensional coherence profiles, only HOR and VER values are allowed.
 HOR will compute the transverse coherence properties along the horizontal direction, while VER will compute the transverse coherence properties along the vertical direction.
-Default value is VER.
+For two-dimensional coherence maps, three values are allowed: HOR, VER and 2D.